The perils of doors in gamedev

-Here’s a collection of interesting links I’ve found around the web.
-The feed updates frequently, and I compile everything into a blog post on the last day of each month.
+Cool links are a collection of interesting things I find around the web.
+They can range from fun dumb websites to deep thought-provoking essays, or more commonly something in between.
+The feed here updates frequently, and I compile everything into a blog post on the last day of each month.

 The author here worries that so many people on Reddit are interacting with posters that are nothing more than robots, without any idea of that being the case.
 Even worse, some people are aware of that, but don’t care.